A-Kamran/SemanticTajweed/CompetencyQuestionsAndSPARQLQueries.md

 ```
 ### Competency Question 15:
-**Question:How many occurrences of Tajweed Rule X are there across the Quran?**
+**Question: How many occurrences of Tajweed Rule X are there across the Quran?**

 **SPARQL Query:**
 ```